Case Study · Food & Nutrition · AI

 In-Store Navigation

-• Optimized route using cell phone GPS and store layouts
+• Optimized route using phone GPS and store layouts

 • Guides users to items in the most efficient path